APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/ml_deployment_guide.md

 ## Introduction

-This guide walks you through deploying a hybrid AI/ML solution on Azure Stack HCI with Cisco UCS hardware.
+This guide walks you through deploying a hybrid AI/ML solution on Azure Local with Cisco UCS hardware.
 The goal is to set up the environment so that you can run training and scoring pipelines described in the `code_structure.md`.
 The process involves creating necessary Azure resources, configuring your Kubernetes cluster, and integrating it with Azure Machine Learning services.

 ---